Metro-Goldwyn-Mayer Television: Background

-Metro-Goldwyn-Mayer first used television for promotional purposes having a tie in with The Ed Sullivan Show (on CBS) in the early 1950s.
-When The Ed Sullivan Show switched to 20th Century Fox, however, MGM attempted to arrange a promotional agreement with NBC, but could not come to terms on the specifics.
-The 30-minute show, The MGM Parade, one of MGM's first television programs, was produced by MGM's trailer department as one of the compilation and promotional shows that imitated Disneyland, which was also on ABC.
+Metro-Goldwyn-Mayer (MGM) first used television for promotional purposes, having a tie in with The Ed Sullivan Show on CBS in the early 1950s.
+However, when The Ed Sullivan Show switched to 20th Century Fox, MGM attempted to arrange a promotional agreement with NBC, but could not come to terms on the specifics.
+MGM Parade, a 30-minute anthology series and one of the first television programs by MGM was produced by its trailer department as one of the compilation and promotional shows that imitated the Disneyland anthology series, which was also on ABC.
 However, this program was canceled by ABC in mid-1956.

 History

 Beginnings

-MGM took bids for its movie library in 1956 from Lou Chesler, PRM, Inc. owner (the WB pre-1948 library purchaser) and others.
+MGM took bids for its film library in 1956 from Lou Chesler, PRM, Inc. owner (the pre-1948 Warner Bros. library purchaser) and others.
 Chesler had offered $50 million for the film library.
-MGM then offered three-year term leases of film series, Andy Hardys Maisies and Dr. Kildares to TV film distributors. but decided on entering the TV market itself.
+MGM then offered three-year term leases of film series, Andy Hardys Maisies and Dr. Kildares to television film distributors. but decided on entering the television market itself.

-MGM-TV was started with the hiring of Bud Barry to head up the operation in June 1956.
-MGM-TV was to distribute its 770 films to TV (starting with the networks), TV production and purchasing TV stations.
-TV production was expect to start with the 1957–58 season and was to include half-hour remakes of or series based on its pictures.
+MGM Television was started with the hiring of Bud Barry to head up the operation in June 1956.
+MGM Television was to distribute its 770 films to television (starting with the networks), television production and purchasing television stations.
+Television production was expect to start with the 1957–58 season and was to include half-hour remakes of or series based on its pictures.
 Initial feature film sales focused on selling to the networks.
-On August 6, 1956, C. Pete Jaeger was appointed as the general sales executive of MGM-TV.
+On August 6, 1956, C. Pete Jaeger was appointed as the general sales executive of MGM Television.
 The same day, Monroe Mendelsohn was also hired.
 Both of them originally were executives of Guild Films.
 MGM then acquired 25% of KTTV in Los Angeles on August 20, 1956, in cash along with a $4 million film lease contract.
-MGM-TV began producing commercials by April 1957 creating ads for Knickerbocker and Standard Oil of Indiana.
+MGM Television began producing commercials by April 1957 creating ads for Knickerbocker and Standard Oil of Indiana.

-By April 1957, MGM-TV was sued by the United States Department of Justice for Block booking to TV stations for selling its movie library as a whole.
-MGM-TV denied the charges as the stations have the options of 3; 100 film groups licensed for 2 years with three runs, 2 different 350 packages with rights for 3 to 4 years and unlimited runs, the full library for seven years with unlimited runs.
+By April 1957, MGM Television was sued by the United States Department of Justice for block booking to television stations for selling its movie library as a whole.
+MGM Television denied the charges as the stations have the options of 3; 100 film groups licensed for 2 years with three runs, 2 different 350 packages with rights for 3 to 4 years and unlimited runs, the full library for seven years with unlimited runs.
 Substitute of a film in another package for an equal value movie were allowed, as each film is also individual prices based on several factors including its age and its stars.
 Then a discount is applied, 50% for the full library, 37.5% on the 350 packages and 25% on the 100 groups.